deepbsd/AcquireCo/README.md

 padding to inputs and changing the font-family of inputs to monospace, so they're a little easier to edit and read.

+_17:54pm Saturday Feb 23, 2019_: I took a break and came back.
+At this point I'm only changing small things I think.
+Mainly hover, focus on textarea and inputs changing background-color.
+I seem to be finding some anomalies on Safari iphone, and perhaps iphone chrome browsers.
+Can't seem to duplicate it on other devices.

 TODO:

 * _done_: merged the `after-deadline` branch into the master branch.
 I think I'll keep making changes to the `after-deadline` branch that could possibly break the app.
 As of now, the Add/Edit form pages are responsive as they should have been from the start.
-* Honestly, I should have thought about overall themes for the site.
+* _done_: Honestly, I should have thought about overall themes for the site.
 I just went what worked the first day without thinking about overall UE/UI choices and decisions.
 I should probably start with this after taking the ugly off the forms.
+I added fieldsets with legends, also background-color with focus and hover changes.
-* Style the forms to look better.
+* _done_: (see above) Style the forms to look better.
 They look pretty awful.
 Try using some form group styles.
 * Get the Landing Page to look more professional.
 Have to look for inspiration on the Web.
-* These todos should keep me busy for today...
+* _done_: (Once the landing page got working, it started getting easier--now working on checking functionality for mobile devices)  These todos should keep me busy for today...
 I'll be back after I think more about the overall choices for the app.
 * rename the landing1 filename to landing so the two elements are not so confusing.
 Probably should keep the old component and rename it landing-old or something.